 The whole point of GNP is that is doesn’t force any preconceived gender norms onto a child in the hopes that they can find their own comfort spot on the continuum we call gender.

 Myth #2: Gender Neutral Parenting Will Make Your Kid Gay

 Many organizations, such as Focus on the Family, specifically conflate gender-bending behavior in children as “signs of pre-homosexuality” and recommend interventions to promote “gender-proper” behaviors.

 Reality: Most ongoing research points to a strong genetic component to homosexuality.
 Therefore, being gay is not something a parent can “train” a child to be.
 Even children raised by lesbian mothers or gay fathers aren’t more likely to be gay themselves.
 A child’s sexual orientation will be what it will be.
 Nothing a parent does will change that.

-GNP will not influence their final sexual preferences but it can have a profound effect on how traumatizing their upbringing is.
+GNP will not influence their sexual orientation but it can have a profound effect on how traumatizing their upbringing is.
 A child with the freedom to choose their own comfort level on the gender spectrum and the sexuality spectrum will be less likely to be crushed under parental expectations that conflict with their inner life.

 The whole point of GNP is that sex – e.g. the assignment at birth based on external genitalia – should not dictate “allowable” behaviors.
 If you like pink tutus, you should be able to like them with acceptance regardless of your sex.

 According to TransActive, 85% of gender bending children/youth are cisgender and identify as heterosexual in adulthood.
 So, you heard it here.
 Johnny (or Beckett) wearing nail polish will not make him gay.

 Myth #3: Gender Neutral Parenting Is Anti-Feminine Or Anti-Masculine